mdbootstrap/adminlte-laravel/README.md

 ##Installation

-First install Laravel ([http://laravel.com/docs/5.0/installation]).
-Create a new Laravel project:
+First install Laravel (http://laravel.com/docs/5.0/installation) and then Create a new Laravel project:

 <pre>
  $ laravel new laravel-with-admin-lte